Rheinturm, Düsseldorf, Germany

 they'll be here as soon as I can finish with them!

-on and around Powderhouse Boulevard, Somerville, Massachusetts
+and around Powderhouse Boulevard, Somerville, Massachusetts

 the Lizard Lounge in Cambridge, Massachusetts on December 7th, 2001